What you

 If you vomit after taking VORANIGO, do not take an extra dose.
 Take your next dose at your usual time.

-Taking other medications while taking VORANIGO
+Using tobacco or other medications while taking VORANIGO

 Some medications may affect how VORANIGO works in your body, and VORANIGO may affect how other medications work in your body as well.